open-cogsci/osdoc/content/pages/manual/variables.md

  caption: If you see an error message of this type, you have probably used a variable name that was already in use by OpenSesame, resulting in a recursion error.
 --%

 This error maybe confusing at first, but is easy to prevent once you understand it.
-The problem is that the `synth` item (in this example) uses an item-level variable that is called `freq`.
+The problem is that the SYNTH item (in this example) uses an item-level variable that is called `freq`.
 Therefore, if you try to use a global variable called `freq` to specify the item's internal variable called `freq`, OpenSesame will get into an infinite recursion!

 The solution, of course, is to use a different name for your own variable.
 For example, `my_freq` will do just fine.